PSRahul/image-editor-stable-diffusion/ideas.md

 | ![Alt text](sample_input_images/sofa.jpg)   |![Alt text](task1_output_images/sofa.jpg)   |![Alt text](sample_input_images/table.jpg)   |![Alt text](task1_output_images/table.jpg)

 ## Task 2
-### Problem Statement
+## Problem Statement

-Change the pose of the object preserving the scene.
+Change the pose of the queried object preserving the scene.

-### Method 1
+## Solution Approach

-1. Inpaint the Image to remove the object
+1. Inpaint the Image to remove the object and complete teh scene
 2. Synthesitze novel object view from the polar and azimuth angles
 3. Push the object back into the image by anchoring the object center with the bounding box center.

 pip install --no-build-isolation -e GroundingDINO